MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 > public HRESULT [UpdateHostFavicon](#updatehostfavicon)(ULONG ulCurrentEntryId, LPCWSTR spszCurrentUrl, LPCWSTR * pIconUrls, int cIconUrls)

 #### Parameters
-* `ulCurrentEntryId` The travel log entry id for the page that raised this event.
+* `ulCurrentEntryId` The travel log entry ID for the page that raised this event.

-* `spszCurrentUrl` The url of the page.
+* `spszCurrentUrl` The URL of the page.

-* `pIconUrls` A list of favicon urls.
+* `pIconUrls` A list of favicon URLs.

 * `cIconUrls` The number of items in `pIconUrls`.